eugenewebdevs/website/README.md

 ## PWA Configuration

 - The `service-worker.js` and `manifest.json` files are in the `public` folder.
-- You should update the icons in `/public/images/icons`
 - For an offline experience edit the `/public/offline.html` file.
 - This PWA is installable.
 For more information on how to use check [this repo](https://github.com/pwa-builder/pwa-install).
   Note: If you don't want to make the app installable you can remove the script from the `index.html` file in the `public` folder.